MohamedMassoud/Android-Gamepad-To-PC/README.md

 2- You can disable vJoy controller if you are using XOutput alongside vJoy to avoid conflict in some games using HiDGuardian.
 HiDGuardian Blocks various input devices from being accessed by user-mode applications. for more visit: https://github.com/ViGEm/HidGuardian.

+**Credits**

+1- Many thanks to vJoy for implementing the drivers. vJoy's GitHub: https://github.com/shauleiz/vJoy.

+2- Many thanks to rlj1202 for creating the Java library (JvJoyInterface) for vJoy to write vJoy feeder.
+JvJoyInterface's GitHub: https://github.com/rlj1202/JvJoyInterface.